illinois-cs241/illinois-cs241.github.io/_tutorials/development.md

 In summary:

 1. Create an SSH key on your local machine if you do not already have one.
 Currently, we recommend the EdDSA key algorithm.
 You can create an EdDSA key with the command `ssh-keygen -t ed25519 -a 100`.
+This command generates a private and public key for authentication.
+It will prompt you to enter a name for the file storing your private key, and will generate a .pub file for your public key.
 2. Copy the ***public*** key to your clipboard.
 This is usually stored at a path like `~/.ssh/*.pub`, where `~` denotes your home directory.
 3. Log into your GitHub account, navigate to Settings->SSH Keys, and follow the prompts to add a new SSH key by pasting in the ***public*** key on your clipboard.